 The fift solo-album by Arja Kastinen (TEMPSCD05, Temps Oy 2016) is a journey into the complex world of room acoustics and resonance.
 The music was recorded at the Emanuel Vigeland mausoleum in Oslo, Norway.
 All music by Arja, 11 tracks, total length ca 52 min.
 Recording: Taito Hoffrén.
 Graphic design: Tero Vesterinen.
 Photos: Elis Ribeirete.
 15,00 € (incl. postal charges).

-You can download the album and listen to the clips at: arjakastinen.hearnow.com
+You can download the album at: https://store.cdbaby.com/cd/arjakastinen3

 As making our part of diminishing the use of unnecessary plastic the TEMPSCDs have no plastic packaging.